 Pursuant to § 623 ZPO, an arbitral award must be issued in writing and must be signed by the arbitrator (if the court is composed of several arbitrators, by all of them).
 The arbitral award must state the date on which it was issued and the seat of the court of arbitration.
-Unless otherwise agreed by the parties, the award must be justified.
-Each party must receive a counterpart signed by the arbitrators.
+Unless the parties have agreed otherwise, the award must come with grounds.
+Each party must be provided with one counterpart signed by the arbitrators.
 The ZPO does not provide a time limit for issuing the arbitral award.